Robust Lane Detection from Continuous Driving Scenes Using Deep Neural Networks: Experiments and results

 Third, the lanes in our outcomes present as thin white lines, which has less blurry areas such as conglutination near vanishing point and fuzzy prediction caused by car occlusion.
 Besides, our network is strong enough to identify the lanes unbrokenly when they are sheltered or have irregular shapes, avoiding cutting a continuous lane into several broken ones.
 These visual results show a high consistency with the ground truth.

-\textbf{\textit{Quantitive analysis. }} We examine the superior performance of the proposed methods with quantitative evaluations.
-The most simple evaluation criterion is the accuracy~\cite{zou2017robust}, which measures the overall classification performance based on correctly classified pixels.
+\textbf{\textit{Quantitative analysis. }} We examine the superior performance of the proposed methods with quantitative evaluations.
+The most simple evaluation criterion is the accuracy~\cite{zou2017robust}, which measures the overall classification performance based on correctly classified pixels. { }